subsquid/docs/docs/tutorials/ethereum-local-development.md

 #### 2. Create a workspace

-Launch the Ganache tool and select the New Workspace (Ethereum option).
+Launch the Ganache tool and select the *New Workspace (Ethereum)* option.

 ![Create workspace](</img/ganache-create-workspace.png>)

-In the following window, provide a name for the workspace, link the Truffle project we just created, by clicking on **Add project** button and selecting the `truffle-config.js` file in the project's root folder.
+Next, provide a name for the workspace and link the Truffle project we just created to it.
+To do that, click **Add project** and select the `truffle-config.js` file in the project root folder.
 Finally, select the `Server` tab at the top.

 ![Provide name](</img/ganache-create-workspace-1.png>)